The Department of Justice is an Equal Opportunity Employer

-The United States Attorney’s Office for the Western District of Missouri is seeking applications from attorneys who are willing to accept temporary positions that, while unpaid, offer attorneys a valuable opportunity to gain exposure to the office while also obtaining litigation and potentially trial experience.
+The United States Attorney’s Office for the Western District of Missouri accepts applications from attorneys who are willing to accept temporary positions that, while unpaid, offer attorneys a valuable opportunity to gain exposure to the office while also obtaining litigation and potentially trial experience.
 There currently are no vacancies for these positions.

 Law students entering their 2nd or 3rd year of law school are encouraged to apply for the Western District of Missouri’s Summer Internship Program.